 - the violation of special conditions

-Students placed on CAA status will be notified by letter or email of the committee’s decision and of the appeal process.
-If a student's appeal is denied, the student may request to enroll in another college as outlined in the University Academic Censure Policy in this bulletin, and if accepted, the CAA hold will be removed after admission into the new college.
+Students placed on CAA status are notified by letter or email of the committee’s decision and of the appeal process.
+If a student's appeal is denied, the student may request to enroll in another college as outlined in the University Academic Censure Policy in this bulletin, and if accepted, the CAA hold is removed after admission into the new college.

-A student is expected to attend every exercise of the courses in which he or she is registered.
-Any absence, regardless of the reason, will prevent the student from getting the full benefit of the course and renders a student liable to university censure.
-Since it is assumed that no college student will be absent from class without reason, this college will not differentiate officially between excused and unexcused absences.
+Students are expected to attend every exercise of the courses in which they are registered.
+Any absence, regardless of the reason, prevent the student from getting the full benefit of the course and renders a student liable to university censure.
+Since it is assumed that no college student should be absent from class without reason, the college does not differentiate officially between excused and unexcused absences.

-When a student has absences in hours greater than two weeks of class periods, he or she may be dropped without warning, earning a grade of WA, at the request of the instructor or the dean of the college.
+When a student has absences in hours greater than two weeks of class periods, they may be dropped without warning, earning a grade of WA, at the request of the instructor or the dean of the college.
 After the WA grade has been issued, the student may not apply for a grade of W.